MSBassSinger/JLogger6/JLogger6/README.md

 -   Log Retention – logs are automatically removed after the specified number of days, unless zero is specified, in which case no log files are deleted.
+	Retnention also applies to log files stored in Azure.

 -   Tab-delimited Log File – the log is written as a tab-delimited file.
 This enables opening up the file in programs like Excel for analysis.

+-   Azure - can optionally store the log files in Azure.
+The log file is created locally as a temporary file (better performance for local writes) then when the log closes, it is copied to the specified Azure file storage and deleted locally.

 LOG_TYPE Enum
 -------------